 Fed officials decided to trim another $10 billion from monthly bond purchases during last week's FOMC meeting.
 The overall amount of remaining QE stimulus now stands at $45 billion in new asset purchases monthly using newly printed dollars.

 The latest reduction in monthly stimulus added to investor expectations that Janet Yellen's Fed will wind down QE entirely and perhaps eventually even normalize interest rates.
 The immediate response following the news was mildly negative for gold and silver.

 Friday morning's employment report generated even more sales.
 The number of new jobs surpassed expectations, and the headline unemployment rate fell a whopping 0.4% -- from 6.7 to 6.3%.
 The news reinforced the notion that the U.S. economy may have built enough steam to survive without Fed stimulus.

 By Friday afternoon, however, investors reversed course and started buying the precious metals -- a deeper look at the employment report had revealed a major flaw in the economic recovery thesis.
 Meanwhile, violence surged in Ukraine.

 These fundamental realities, combined with strong chart support, drove a significant intraday rally.
-By the weekly market closing, silver had jumped more $0.80/oz from its lows and gold nearly $20/oz.
+By the weekly market closing, silver had jumped more than $0.80/oz from its lows, and gold nearly $20/oz.